 3. Look into the benefits of an installment loan

 Installment loans are those that are paid off in steady increments on a regular basis throughout their term lives.
 Companies like the Western Shamrock Corporation specialize in offering these loan products to consumers.
 The opposite of installment loans are revolving lines of credit, which only require you to pay back money based on how much you spend in the most previous month of use.

 Although borrowing money to pay for necessities such as food and utilities is never a good idea, you may find yourself forced to when times get tough.
 Installment loans are great for these situations.
 Just make sure to map out the repayment plan to ensure the debt is paid off on time.

 4. Equally allocate your earnings to necessary bills

 Rather than paying off one bill or obligation at a time, you should distribute your weekly earnings equally in proportion to the size of your necessary bills.

 This is a much better idea than paying off bills once at a time, as debts could accumulate more interest than if they were paid off incrementally and equally in proportion to other obligations.

 An emergency fund, as far as personal finance is concerned, is a sum of cash.
 This can be stored in a liquid bank account or in actual, cold, hard cash.
 Either way, it’s there for quick and easy access in case of emergency.

 If you have an emergency fund, your household will be able to stay above water for long enough to find a new major income stream.
+It’s worth also looking to see if you can make a claim for a mis-sold pension PPI or similar as claiming back any money you’re owed could really help if you become stuck, financially.
 This is why emergency funds are so important.